Chilabothrus fordii

-Chilabothrus fordii, known commonly as Ford's boa or the Haitian ground boa, is a species of snake in the family Boidae.
+Chilabothrus fordii, also known commonly as Ford's boa and the Haitian ground boa, is a species of snake in the family Boidae.
+There are three recognized subspecies.

 Geographic range

-C. fordii is endemic to the island of Hispaniola (both Haiti and the Dominican Republic), and on the surrounding islets of Île de la Gonâve, Isla Catalina, and Isla Saona.
+C. fordii is endemic to the island of Hispaniola (in both Haiti and the Dominican Republic), including the surrounding islets of Île à Cabrit, Île de la Gonâve, Isla Catalina, and Isla Saona.

+Habitat

+The preferred natural habitat of C. fordii is forest, at altitudes from sea level to 713 m, but it has also been found in agricultural areas.

 Etymology

 The specific name, fordii, is in honor of South African-born George Henry Ford, artist at the British Museum (Natural History), "whose merits in herpetology are well known by his truly artistical [sic] drawings".

 Description

-Chilabothrus fordii is a medium-sized snake.
+C. fordii is a small snake.
 Adults may attain a total length of 74 cm, which includes a tail 12.5 cm long.

-Dorsally it has a ground color that is pale olive, yellowish, or reddish, overlaid by a series of transverse dark brown blotches, which are oval or kidney-shaped, with blackish borders.
+Dorsally, it has a ground color that is pale olive, yellowish, or reddish, overlaid by a series of transverse dark brown blotches, which are oval or kidney-shaped, with blackish borders.
 Some of these blotches may merge to form a wide wavy stripe in some places.
-Ventrally it is yellowish, with small brown spots.
+Ventrally, it is yellowish, with small brown spots.

 The smooth dorsal scales are arranged in 33-43 rows.
-Ventrals 250-265; anal plate entire; subcaudals 70-80 also entire.
+The ventrals number 250-265; the anal plate is entire; and the subcaudals, which number 70-80, are also entire.

 On the dorsal surface of the head, the large frontal contacts the supraoculars; the remainder is covered by small irregular plates.
 There are 13 or 14 upper labials, without labial pits.